Paveline is an online platform that provides custom maps for senior travelers, which focus on the learning and accessibility of places.

 From our conversations, we learned that seniors are most likely to spend their time for leisure, such as travelling.
 This is mostly due to their retirement, since they have more time to explore other interests and activities.
 From the 30 interviewees we talked to, 15 of them mentioned that they love to travel and visit new places.

-Through these conversations, we also discovered three problems when it comes to senior travel.
+Through our conversations, we discovered three problems when it comes to senior travel: Wayfinding, Learning and Accessibility.

 How might we provide a richer visiting experience for senior travelers?